f5devcentral/f5-agility-labs-irules/docs/class2/module1/lab1.rst

    done

 Under Cygwin Terminal, cd to scripts directory and run ``bash http_trottling``.
-To view logging information, open a tail of the BIG-IP LTM log from the BIG-IP command line.
+To view logging information, open a tail of the BIG-IP LTM log from command line.

 ``tail –f /var/log/ltm``